-In this article, Acceleration Partners’ founder and managing director, Robert Glazer, argues that, for networks to remain relevant and competitive, they will need to embrace significant changes to their performance fee model.
+In this article, Acceleration Partners’ founder and managing director, Robert Glazer, argues that, for affiliate networks to remain relevant and competitive, they will need to embrace significant changes to their performance fee model.

 Due to the extensive and in-depth insights offered in this article, we’ve broken it down into three separate posts: